lbod/delite-tutorial-old/beginner.md

 ```

-Note that I've added a default value for `publishDate`, just in case setting a date was optional & it'll just default to today's date.
+Note that I've added a default value for `publishDate`, to make setting the date optional; if unspecified, it will default to today's date.

 #####Sample usage
 So now if you change the body content of `./samples/BlogPost.html` to the following: